Radicals27/MoviePlotGenerator/Readme.md

-# Game Idea Generator
+# Movie plot Generator
-A game idea generator that uses Vue to randomly generate game ideas via the click of a button.
+A movie-plot generator that uses Vue to randomly generate movie plots via the click of a button.

 ![Screenshot](screenshot.png)